secwexen/secwexen/README.md

 ---

 © 2026 secwexen.
-All rights reserved.
+All Rights Reserved.

 ---